dee912/project-1/README.md

 ```
 ## Screenshots

-### Before getting the idea of how to move my ghost randomly I was goin to hard code in a path, I was setting the movements here in an array which then sparked the idea for how I got my ghosts to move.
+### Before getting the idea of how to move my ghost randomly I was going to hard code in a path, I was setting the movements here in an array which then sparked the idea for how I got my ghosts to move.
 ![movement draft](move_draft.png)
 ### Splash screen
 ![instructions](splash.png)